7 Festive Christmas Markets in Valencia to Visit in 2023

 Dates: From November 25th to January 9th

-The newly remodelled and pedestrianised Plaza de la Reina hosts one of the most magical, if not largest, Christmas markets in Valencia.
+The newly remodelled and pedestrianised Plaza de la Reina hosts one of the most magical Christmas markets in Valencia.
 A couple dozen stalls, sell anything from handmade jewellery and fans to wooden sculptures with religious motifs.

 The most popular stall by far, however, is the one selling nativity scene figurines, including the cheeky Caganer.